SimonPucheu/AsciiDesigner/README.md

 # AsciiDesigner

-This is a sampla WinForm application to convert an image to a text with only ascii tempers.
+This is a sample WinForm application to convert an image to a text with only ascii tempers.

-Writed in C#, the code uses the function `ConvertImage` of the `AsciiArt` class.
+Written in C#, the code uses the function `ConvertImage` of the `AsciiArt` class.